particle-iot/docs/src/content/hardware/ethernet/ethernet.md

 ### FeatherWing Pinouts

-These pinouts are using for the Ethernet FeatherWing, Argon, Boron, P2, and Photon 2.
+These are the default pins for the Ethernet FeatherWing, Argon, Boron, P2, and Photon 2.

 |Particle Pin|Ethernet FeatherWing Pin   |
 |:-------|:--------------------------|